Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Method

 \subsection{Motivating Example -- Moving Circles}

-To aid in the presentation of our method, a motivating example is provided, which will be used throughout Section~\ref{sec:method}.
+A motivating example is provided to aid in the presentation of our method, which will be used throughout Section~\ref{sec:method}.
 The example consists of a circular robot with radius $R_r = 0.5~\si{m}$ and a circular obstacle with radius $R_o = 1.5~\si{m}$.
 Define the position of the robot and the obstacle as $p_r\in\mathbb{R}^3$ and $p_o\in\mathbb{R}^3$, respectively.
 Set the initial position of the robot and the obstacle to $p_r^0 = (-5.0, -0.5, 0.0)$ and $p_o^0 = (5.0, 0.0, 0.0)$, respectively.
 Define the velocity of the obstacle as $v_o \in \mathbb{R}^3$, which is along the negative $x$ direction.
 The dynamics of the robot is

-with $u\in\mathbb{R}^2$ representing the agent's control command.
-The goal of the robot is to move along the positive $x$ direction while avoiding collision with the obstacle.
-For this moving circles example, the constraints in~\eqref{eq:differentiable_collision} have the form of
+with $u \in \mathcal{U} = \{(u_x, u_y) \mid u_x \in \mathbb{R}_+, u_y \in \mathbb{R}\}$ representing the agent's control command.
+The robot's goal is to move along the positive $x$ direction while avoiding collision with the obstacle.
+For this moving circles example, the constraints in~\eqref{eq:differentiable_collision} have the form of~\cite{TracyHM22}